waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Dead End Validation Failure:** I incorrectly reported `is_in_dead_end_area` as `false` for Cerulean Gym (Turn 161793).
 The area has only one exit warp group and no other explorable paths, making it a dead end according to my own documented definition. **Correction:** I must be more rigorous in applying my documented rules during validation checks, especially for complex definitions like 'dead end'.
 - **System Feedback vs. Tool Output Discrepancy:** The Overwatch critique repeatedly insisted an incorrect map marker existed at (4, 12) on Silph Co.
 3F.
 However, my `delete_map_marker` tool failed three consecutive times, reporting 'No markers found'.
 This confirms the tool's output was correct and the critique was based on faulty data. **Lesson:** While system feedback is a high-priority source of truth, it is not infallible.
 Verified, repeated tool output can be trusted to override a system critique if a direct contradiction is proven.
 - **System Feedback vs. Internal Logic Discrepancy:** The Overwatch critique flagged my 'dead_end' validation for the Silph Co.
 Elevator (ID 236) as incorrect (Turn 162505), stating the area was not a dead end.
 However, the area has only a single exit (a 2x1 warp group) and no other explorable paths, which meets my documented definition of a dead end.
 This confirms my internal logic was correct and the system's validation was flawed.
-- **Warp Mechanics (General):** Warps (teleporters, stairs, ladders, elevator pads) are instant.
-Stepping on the tile triggers the map change.
-To return, one must step off the warp tile and then back on.

 # VI.
 Puzzle Solving Log